brandur/microservices/README.md

 ## Ensure Correctness With Atomicity

 ACID transactions are the most powerful tool in existence for guaranteeing data integrity.
-Use them to ensure correctness within the bounds of any particular service.
+Use them to ensure correctness within the service bounds.

 ---

 Use them within the bounds of any particular service.
 Calls to external services can result in inconsistent distributed state, so wherever possible converge state between services asynchronously.

+ACID.

+Document Stores vs. RDMS.

 ## Defend In Depth